damienld/TennisShots/README.md

 - the identification of the players might have been swapped for this point.
 - some missing shots

-In order to correct this we use 2 data source:
+In order to correct this we use 2 data sources:
-- the official score evolution which can check if the result of the point as identified by the shot by data is correct
+- the official score evolution which can check if the result of the point as identified by swing vision is correct
-- the video
+- the video (we can easily jump to the end of each point)

 The data can be corrected either from
 - a Tkinter client app